aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 - 16GB memory
 - 30GB free disk space

+### Install Docker

+Download `Docker desktop` to containerize applications on your desktop, for more [details](https://www.docker.com/products/docker-desktop)

 > **_NOTE:_** If you are using Ubuntu use the [Docker CE](https://docs.docker.com/engine/install/ubuntu/) installation instructions to install Docker and not the Snap installation.

 ### Install EKS Anywhere CLI tools